ArsalanAzadkhah/AI_Usage_Analysis/README.md

 Run analysis.sql to generate reports and insights.

-Check screenshots/ for charts and visualizations.
+Check screenshots/ for tables and the results.

-📊 Optional Visualizations

-Include graphs like:

-AI tool usage per grade

-Average usefulness rating per AI tool

-Device usage distribution

-(Add your screenshots in the screenshots/ folder and reference them here.)